Panoramic Image Editing & Reconstruction Pipeline

 This allowed me to get a good segment and replace it (after upsampling to the original scene size).
 The only other concern was seam at the edges and black artifacts due to camera capture.

-The entire process mentioned above was tested and built on ComfyUI workflow to match for my requirement for this project.
+The entire process mentioned above was tested and built on ComfyUI workflow to match my requirements for this project.
 It was a lot of trial and error to make this work.
+The workflow json can be found here

 Interactive 360° Panoramic Viewer